 There are several Alzheimer’s tests that a medical professional may recommend for your loved one.
 Although there is no specific “Alzheimer’s test,” according to the Mayo Clinic, a doctor who is specialized in the field should be able to identify signs of dementia and also know if those symptoms are due to Alzheimer’s.

 The Alzheimer’s Association shares medical tests that could offer a more complete assessment of your mother or father’s mental health:

 - Mental status test

 - Genetic tests

 Part of a physical exam is reviewing a complete list of your mother’s medications.
-Since drugs can have adverse effects on the mind and body, it is important that you bring a detailed list of all products your mother may be using, whether they are prescriptions, over-the-counter medications or supplements.
+Since drugs can have adverse effects on the mind and body, it is important that you bring a detailed list of all products your mother may be using.

-Another standard procedure that a doctor may recommend is brain imaging, whether it be through a computerized tomography (CT) scan or magnetic resonance imaging (MRI).
-For the most part, doctors will use these tests to rule out other conditions, such as tumors, stroke evidence, severe head trauma damage or the build-up of fluid in the brain.
+A doctor may recommend is brain imaging, whether it be through a computerized tomography (CT) scan or magnetic resonance imaging (MRI).
+Doctors may use these tests to rule out other conditions, such as tumors, stroke evidence, severe head trauma damage or the build-up of fluid in the brain.
 Technology in this field is expanding, according to the Alzheimer’s Association, so in the coming years, brain imaging might become even more helpful in detecting dementia in its earliest stages.

 In addition to brain imaging, a doctor may perform a neurological exam to further investigate the possibility of stroke, Parkinson’s disease, brain tumors, brain fluid accumulation or other diseases and conditions that influence memory and cognitive function.
 Some of these tests will specifically pertain to reflexes, eye movement, speech, coordination, muscle tone, strength and sensation.
 This is one of the best ways to determine if your mother’s mental processes are having an impact on her bodily movements.